-If you currently use these older features, they will continue to work side by side with Microsoft 365 retention policies and retention labels.
+If you currently use these older features, they will usually work side by side with Microsoft 365 retention policies and retention labels.
+Check their specific documentation for any restrictions.
 However, we recommend that going forward, you use Microsoft 365 retention policies and retention labels to benefit from a single solution to manage both retention and deletion of content across multiple workloads in Microsoft 365.

 Older features from Exchange Online: